 by Sel Unite, MD, Pediatrician at Treehouse Pediatrics

-Usually I enjoy a little bit of cold weather here in Austin.
-It’s a welcome break from some of the almost unbearable days of scorching heat in August and September, and it reminds me that Thanksgiving and Christmas are just around the corner.
+The cooler weather of fall is often a welcome break from some of the almost unbearable days of scorching heat in August and September, and it reminds me that the holidays are just around the corner.

 Unfortunately, at least from my perspective as a doctor who takes care of kids, cooler temperatures also mean that cold and flu season is upon us ready to unleash its misery of runny noses, horrible coughs and sleepless nights.